glisak/Rhetos-wiki/What-is-Rhetos.md

 Rhetos DSL (a programming language) is a set of **concepts** - the **keywords** in the DSL scripts.

-* Each concept represent a business pattern or a software design pattern, for example Entity, InvalidData, Logging, RowPermissions, etc.
+* Each concept represents a business pattern or a software design pattern, for example Entity, InvalidData, Logging, RowPermissions, etc.
-* Each concept has code generators that generate the application code, database structure, other concepts, web API and other stuff.
+* Each concept has code generators that generate the application code, database structure, other concepts, web API and other.
 * Existing libraries include many standard concepts, but the application developers can easily add new concepts to extend the programming language.

 Developers write the business application's code in the DSL scripts:

 * A DSL script can be understood as a set of **statements**: Each statement declares **a feature** of the application.
-* Statements are instances of the concepts, starting with concept keyword followed by parameter values.
+* Statements are instances of the concepts, starting with a concept keyword followed by parameter values.
 * DSL scripts often include SQL and C# code snippets.
 * DSL scripts can also contain calls to external dlls.